727800350/note/latex/computer/debug.md

 ### Specialized Traffic

-Finally, there are a few quick recipes you'll want to remember for catching specific and specialized traffic, such as IPv6 and malformed/likely-malicious packets.
+Finally, there are a few quick recipes you will want to remember for catching specific and specialized traffic, such as IPv6 and malformed/likely-malicious packets.

 IPv6 traffic